corryjnr/corryjnr.github.io/_posts/2024-07-01-First-post.md

 ---
 layout: post
-title: First Post
+title: Welcome to my Website
 ---

-## Welcome to my Website

 This website will work as a portfolio website and blog.

 This is the first post.